edgelesssys/marblerun/docs/docs/features/kubernetes-integration.md

 You can enable auto-injection of the data-plane configuration using Pod labels.

 ## The `marbletype` label
-MarbleRun defines Marbles (i.e., secure enclaves) in the [manifest](../workflows/define-manifest.md).
+In MarbleRun, Marbles (i.e, secure enclaves) are defined in the [manifest](../workflows/define-manifest.md).
 You need to reference Marbles in your Kubernetes resource description as follows using the `marblerun/marbletype` label:

 ```javascript
 {